Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Attention Reweighting in Qwen Models

 \subsection{Attention Reweighting Experiments}

 We experiment with more comprehensive layer based configurations to measure the impact of changing attention values over different layers.
 In all experiments we use the same prompt: \texttt{"Count the number of objects in this image.
 Answer the count within curly brackets, eg. \{10\}"}.
+We used only the \texttt{background texture} dataset for this evaluation because that provided a more challenging visual use case.